mbriziarelli/bundlephobia/README.md

 ### To Be Done

-- History API, giving the three minor versions and the newest major prior to the current one
+- History API, giving the three minor versions and the newest major prior to the current one - based on pacote
-- Caching results for in the Build API
+- Caching results for in the Build API - based on lru-cache
 - React component displaying results
+- Integration tests to increase code coverage
 - Logging with winston
 - Instrumenting (timings, metrics) with Prometheus